Transphobia: Pregnancy issues

 Many transgender people transition without undergoing surgery to remove reproductive organs or to reconstruct genitals, thus transition does not necessarily remove the ability or the desire to reproduce.
 While the same-sex issues surrounding the birth and parenting of children have gained a degree of acceptance, trans practices of parenting have received much less attention and acceptance.
 In 2007 a transgender man, Thomas Beatie, became pregnant because his wife was infertile.
 His pregnancy drew world-wide attention.
 He commented:

 Doctors have discriminated against us, turning us away due to their religious beliefs.
 Health care professionals have refused to call me by a male pronoun or recognize Nancy as my wife.
 Receptionists have laughed at us.
 Friends and family have been unsupportive; most of Nancy's family doesn't even know I'm transgender.

+Countering prejudice

+The contact hypothesis is the influential theory that contact between groups reduces prejudice.
+The findings from a 2009 study by Mark E. King, PhD and his colleagues supported that the contact can reduce prejudice towards transgender people, in a studied Hong Kong population.
+Walch et al. (2012) found a significant reduction in prejudice following viewership of a transgender speaker panel.
+In 2020, professor Jordan R. Axt and colleagues found an association between tested subjects' results in "a novel Implicit Association Test (IAT) assessing implicit attitudes toward transgender people", and their beliefs about transgender people, as well as their contact with transgender people.
+However, Cheso et al. (2024) suggested contact has a larger effect in reducing prejudice towards transgender people depending on certain factors, such as the level of knowledge about transgender people, and the level of contact quality.

+Findings from Fitzgerald et al. (2023) suggested that intergroup contact with lesbian, gay, or bisexual people also had "secondary transfer effects" that reduced prejudice against transgender people.

+A study published 2016 found that ten minute deep canvassing conversations could reduce transphobia, with "decreases greater than Americans' average decrease in homophobia from 1998 to 2012."
+The effect persisted in a follow-up survey three months later.